 Along with their hits, “Invisible Man”, “The Hardest Thing” and “Because Of You”, 98 Degrees filled most of the show with Christmas music from their two holiday albums, often being cheeky with choreography or exaggerated facial expressions.
 They even did a cover of “You’re A Mean One, Mr. Grinch” and Frozen hits, “Do You Want To Build A Snowman?” and “Let It Go”.
 Brothers Nick and Drew ballroom danced together and leaped around the stage as if they were Elsa and Anna while Justin and Jeff got into their own holiday characters.

-The band shared personal stories from their holidays as children and now with families of their own.
+The band shared personal stories from their holidays as children and now with family’s of their own.
 It was an intimate show that really did feel like a gift, especially when the group performed one of my favorite Christmas songs, “This Gift”.

 If you’re looking for a holiday show to see this year, 98 Degrees gets the job done!
 If you can’t make it to one, make sure you have both This Christmas and Let It Snow on hand to make your season bright.
 And set your DVR on November 30th for ABC’s Wonderful World of Disney: Magic Holiday Celebration!